150+ employee pulse survey questions you should be asking your employees in 2025

 How long should my pulse survey be?

-A pulse survey should be short and to the point - typically no longer than 5 minutes.
+A good employee pulse survey should be short and to the point - typically no longer than 5 minutes.
 Make sure to ask survey questions that are relevant to the topic and easy to understand.
 It should include questions that measure satisfaction levels, engagement, and overall sentiment.

 But the frequency of the pulse survey should directly influence the number of questions: